Formation of Singularities and Existence of Global Continuous Solutions for the Compressible Euler Equations: De-rarefaction Phenomenon and Shock Formation for the Nonisentropic Euler Equations

 and the boundary conditions are

-where $n^i(y)=\tilde{h}^i(-y)$, $i=3,4$, and $l^3(y)=\tilde{f}^3(-y)$ are all $C^1$--functions in $[0, -X_A]$.
+where $n^3(y)=\tilde{h}^3(-y)$, $n^4(y)=\tilde{h}^4(-y)$, and $l^3(y)=\tilde{f}^3(-y)$ are all $C^1$ functions in $[0, -X_A]$.

-Then, the desired local well-posedness of the boundary value problem (\ref{gusat problem-refor-1})--(\ref{boundary condition-refor-1}) in $\tilde{A}(-X_A)$ for some $T>0$ can be obtained by the similar argument used in the proof of Theorem \ref{goursatlocal} and the conclusion of Theorem \ref{thA}, which actually implies the desired local well-posedness in Theorem \ref{goursatlocal-1}.
+Then, the desired local well-posedness of the boundary value problem (\ref{gusat problem-refor-1})--(\ref{boundary condition-refor-1}) in $\tilde{A}(-X_A)$ for some $T>0$ can be obtained by the similar argument (such as transformation \eqref{fixboundary}) used in the proof of Theorem \ref{goursatlocal} and the conclusion of Theorem \ref{thA}, which implies the desired local well-posedness in Theorem \ref{goursatlocal-1}.

 \textbf{2}. {\it Verification of \eqref{c4-1}}.
 First, from (\ref{rsnewform}), $(\ref{gusat problem})_3$, and (\ref{boundary condition3-1}), we have